Attività Didattica

 Chapter 8

-Translation task 8.5.1 (up to “enemies”); (read the text aloud, translate it, and explain the translation procedure(s) you have adopted to render the past simple tense in Italian).
+Translation task 8.5.1 (up to “enemies”); (read the text aloud, translate it, and explain the translation procedure(s) you have adopted to render the English past simple tense in the Italian target text).

 Chapter 9